tamtran1/DeveloperChallenge/README.md

 ## Your Task
 Develop an application that:
-- Reads a stream of input characters consisting of only the character '0' and '1' from STDIN,
+- Reads a stream of "bits" (a continuous string consisting only of the character '0' and '1') from STDIN,
 - Decodes input characters into a single, zero-padded ASCII equivalent (e.g. "01000011" decodes to 'C')
 - Searches the decoded message for the preamble string "CAPTIVATION", and once found, prints the next one hundred decoded characters to STDOUT